-What AI Means For Solo Lawyers, Small Law Firms And The Future of Legal Work
+What AI Means For Solo Lawyers, Small Law Firms And The Future Of Legal Work

 As a solo practitioner lawyer who runs a small law firm, I’m somewhat reluctantly accepting that AI can now do a lot more things better, faster, and cheaper than I can.